-Is Asana the right project management software to deliver the robust Gantt chart organizations need to schedule, manage and track their projects?
+Is an Asana Gantt Chart the right project management tool organizations need to schedule, manage and track their projects?
 It certainly bills itself as such, but we’ll get past the marketing and test drive the product to determine where it succeeds and where it fails.

-We’ll review this popular software and the foundational scheduling tool to see if it has all the features project managers and their teams expect.
+We’ll review this popular software and the foundational scheduling tool to see if the Asana Gantt chart has all the features project managers and their teams expect.
 Any potential customers need to read this to learn how to make a Gantt chart in Asana and whether that effort is worth it.

 What Is Asana?